 Doberman Pinscher Mixes

-As with any mixed pup you cannot be guaranteed as to what characteristics he will inherit from either parent, but as long as you like both of his parents then you will certainly not be disappointed with the puppy outcome.
-Generally, the majority of Doberman mixes tend to keep their black and tan coloring, with the tan marking above his eyes, chest and legs.
-Here, we have picked 20 of the cutest, fun loving, and more unusual Doberman mixed pups for you to take a look at.
+As with any mixed pup, you cannot be guaranteed what characteristics he will inherit from either parent, but as long as you like both of his parents, then you will certainly not be disappointed with the puppy’s outcome.
+Generally, most Doberman mixes tend to keep their black and tan coloring, with the tan markings above their eyes, chest, and legs.
+Here, we have picked 20 of the cutest, most fun-loving, and unusual Doberman mixed pups for you to take a look at.

 Breeds: Doberman Pinscher & Rottweiler

 This is one of the most common Doberman mixes around.
 Both of his parents have similar colorings, black and tan, and the same tan markings, so you are almost guaranteed that he will have this look and colorings.
 He will have a rounder face than the Doberman but a thinner face and longer muzzle than the Rottweiler.
 This guy will weigh anywhere between 60 to 135 pounds in weight, so you can expect a big boy.

 You can expect that he will be a protective dog who will patrol the fence to keep his family safe, so for this reason, the Rotterman needs to be socialized very early and trained to be obedient; otherwise, he will become unruly.
 However, those who have the time to invest in his training will have an obedient pup who will be protective, but only when his master allows it, which is a great canine trait.

 If he inherits his Doberman’s need for affection, then he will probably suffer from separation anxiety, which is why he is sometimes called a Velcro dog, but in any case, he will always be the first at your feet or across your lap, when it’s sofa snuggle time.
 If you are interested in learning more about both breeds, then look at our Doberman & Rottweiler breed comparison article.